-Towering red bluffs along Huzzah Creek, carved out during the past 10,000 years, give this site its name.
 Early settlement of the area surrounded the Boyer Mill constructed around 1830.
 Railroads created a thriving timber industry till the supply was depleted.
 The land was purchased by the U.S. Forest Service in 1940 and has been used as a recreation area.
-Large, red bluffs along the opposite side of Huzzah Creek, gravel bars in the stream channel, a mixture of pools and riffles, and natural vegetation provide the backdrop for a very relaxing camping experience.
-The reddish color of the bluff is imparted by iron compounds in the massive rock structure that are being oxidized by exposure to air and moisture.

 At a Glance

-Red Bluff has 39 single and 9 double and 3 group campsites, each with table, fire ring, and lantern post.
+Red Bluff has 33 single and 8 double and 3 group campsites, each with table, fire ring, and lantern post.
 Six of the sites have electrical hook-ups.
 Some sites are located very close to Huzzah Creek, while others sit on higher ground; most sites are within 100 yards of Huzzah Creek.
-The group campsites accommodate 50 to 100 persons each.
+The group campsites accommodate up to 100 persons each.

 Can accommodate up to 45' RVs.
 Electrical hookups available at this location.
 No water or sewer hookups available.

 Group CampingRecreation areas with activity Group Camping:

 3 group camp sites which can accommodate between 50 and 100 people

 River and Stream FishingRecreation areas with activity River and Stream Fishing:

 Features float, wade and bank fishing for bass and sunfish.

 Bald Eagles can be occasionally seen flying overhead.